Aruna-Narayanasamy/Bioinformatics-Project-/06 - Gene Mutation Analysis.md

   - Verified that the amino acid change identified in MEGA matched the HGVS protein notation from cBioPortal.

 ## 9.Predicting Functional Changes
-  - For each mutation, I noted the functional effect based on the mutation type (missense, nonsense, frameshift).
+  - For each mutation, I noted the predicted functional effects by checking the mutation type, Pfam domain overlap, and the amino acid changes seen in MEGA.
-  - Checked whether the mutation was located inside a functional domain using Pfam information taken earlier.
-  - Observed amino acid changes from the MEGA alignment to see if important residues were altered.
-  - Based on this information we can predict the fuctional changes.
+  - I used this information to interpret the functional significance of these mutations.

 ## 10.Summary
-  - This workflow outlines the steps used to analyze colon cancer gene mutations.
-Mutation details were taken from cBioPortal, and the corresponding reference nucleotide and protein sequences were downloaded from NCBI using the correct transcript IDs.
-  - Mutations were manually introduced into the reference nucleotide sequences and the mutated sequences were translated to protein.
-  - Both nucleotide and protein sequences were aligned in MEGA to confirm the changes.
-  - Functional domains were checked using UniProt/Pfam, and a simple functional impact description was recorded for each mutation.
-All files were saved, organized, and documented for final reporting.
+  I documented every step in analyzing colon cancer gene mutations: obtaining details from cBioPortal, verifying transcript identities through NCBI, manually introducing mutations into sequences, translating and aligning in MEGA, and evaluating impacts through UniProt/Pfam to clearly interpret the biological consequences of each variant